yangcao77/odo-fork/docs/Comparing-Dev-Files-And-IDP-Schema.md

 - No file watching (`watched` section of IDP YAML)
 - No upload filter (`uploadFilter` section of IDP YAML)
 - Dev files have a number of pre-set environment variables, such as `CHE_PROJECTS_ROOT` (no IDP equivalent)
-- Dev files include many fields which are unrelated to our UDO use case (eg the iterative building and deploying projects), including: projects to import into the workspace, chePlugins, vscode plugins, database containers to stand up, vscode launch actions (the vscode-task and vscode-launch types, vscode resources, other che editors, and more.
+- Dev files include many fields which are unrelated to our UDO use case (eg the iterative building and deploying dev projects), including: projects to import into the workspace, chePlugins, vscode plugins, database containers to stand up, vscode launch actions (the vscode-task and vscode-launch types, vscode resources, other che editors, and more.

 ### Resources: